coulas/Craftsmanship/Katas/TestDrivenDevelopment/BowlingGame.md

 In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

+1. Write a class named “Game” that has two methods
+    - roll(pins : int) is called each time the player rolls a ball.
+The argument is the number of pins knocked down.
+    - score() : int is called only at the very end of the game.
+It returns the total score for that game.

 Examples: